 So, I asked a lot of questions.
 From how to avoid being exploited by private clinics to whether you can do anything to give yourself the best chance of success (and the IVF process explained step by step).

 A: What advice would you give to someone going for their first appointment with their doctor?
 What helps when somebody comes to see you for the first time?

-T: I usually give some sort of questionnaire, but it is much more important that the couple have all the tests that they need done, so you don’t have to repeat them.
+T: I usually give some sort of questionnaire, but it is much more important than the couple have all the tests that they need to be done, so you don’t have to repeat them.